An Bhean Ghlúine

 My name is Emma Laffey and I am a volunteer for the Skehana & District Heritage Group since 2016.
 Working in a maternity department in one of Ireland’s Saolta University Hospitals, I see at first hand the work, compassion, empathy and medical intervention required for our modern maternity services to keep both mother and baby safe and well.
 There is also a pioneering home birth service that, eventually, will be available to pregnant women through our midwife clinic and this put me in mind of home births that were once an only option to women.

-In this e-book you will be introduced to the amazing work and lives of our local community midwives, ‘handy women’ or ‘bean ghlúine’ during the 20th century through photographs, stories and podcasts, they had limited resources at their disposal faced pregnancy, delivery and, unfortunately, death during their working life.
-They supported our local women through one of the biggest life-changing events befalling to any woman –from being pregnant to giving birth.
+In this e-book you will be introduced to the amazing work and lives of our local community midwives also referred to as ‘handy women’ or ‘bean ghlúine’, during the 19th and 20th centuries through photographs, stories and podcasts.
+They had limited resources at their disposal as they faced pregnancy, delivery and, unfortunately, death during their working life.
+They supported our local women through one of the biggest life-changing events befalling to any woman from being pregnant to giving birth.
 Although a birth is generally a very happy occasion, it can also be tainted by poverty, sickness, miscarriage, mental health issues, life-changing disabilities and even death.

 Upon entering the homes of birthing women, many midwives who practised during the 1900s faced really hard and desperate situations.
 There was a lot of poverty and lack of education so the local midwife not only provided a kind and sympathetic face but also engendered a feeling of safety and reassurance to the mothers-to-be when they didn’t know what was about to happen themselves or what complications might occur.
 The midwife’s only support was the local General Practitioner and, to quote midwife Bina Kelly from Kilconnell: